Major League Baseball relocations of 1950s–1960s: The moves

 The first moves were initially lateral moves.
 As they were tied down to slow railroad timetables, the first teams that moved stayed within Major League Baseball historical geographical core: the Northeast and upper Midwest, and to markets which did not have Major League Baseball.

+The exit of the National League from Boston

 The first move was the Boston Braves, who moved (for 1953) to Milwaukee, home of their top farm team, the Milwaukee Brewers.
 The City of Milwaukee fell in love with the Braves, with fan support of the team high, making the move highly profitable.
 The Milwaukee Braves would remain popular until the team moved to Atlanta in 1966.

+The exit of the American League from St. Louis and Philadelphia

 Other owners took notice and began to issue similar threats.
 The St. Louis Browns moved to Baltimore for 1954, becoming the Baltimore Orioles (this was the era's sole west-to-east move).
 The Philadelphia Athletics moved to Kansas City for 1955, briefly displacing the Cardinals as the westernmost town in the majors.
 Save for some controversy with the Athletics, these moves were not controversial, as these were three of the least successful teams in the majors, although the Browns and Braves had both won league championships in the 1940s.